yago-mendoza/eotrh/scaffolding/ProjectPresentation.md

 ≥10

 Minimal and non-specific signs.
 May be age-related.
-Clinical indicators such as gingival recession or gingivitis increasethe risk of underlying disease and should prompt further monitoring.
+Clinical indicators such as gingival gingival_recession or gingivitis increasethe risk of underlying disease and should prompt further monitoring.
 Radiographic assesment is advised.
 Presence of clear clinical signs but localized.
 Radiographic assesment is recommended to stage the lesions.